 eIDAS is directly applicable in all 27 EU Member States without any need for national implementation.
 Following the UK’s departure from the European Union (Brexit), the essence of eIDAS has been retained – with some minor changes - in UK law.

-eIDAS distinguishes between three categories of electronic signature:
+eIDAS differentiates three categories of electronic signature:

-- An electronic signature (sometimes called a “simple” electronic signature) is defined broadly as “any data in electronic form which is attached to or logically associated with other data in electronic form and which is used by the signatory to sign.”
+- An electronic signature (sometimes called a “simple” electronic signature) is defined broadly as “any data in electronic form which is attached to or logically associated with other data in electronic form, and which is used by the signatory to sign.”
 (Article 3(10), eIDAS).

 A signatory is defined as a natural person who creates an electronic signature (Article 3(9), eIDAS).

 An electronic signature takes several forms ranging from a signatory typing their name into an electronic document or email to using an online e-signing platform.
-The baseline signature in Adobe Acrobat Sign - which allows the signatory to select a computer-generated signature from a variety of fonts and styles - is an electronic signature under eIDAS.
+The baseline signature in Acrobat Sign - which allows the signatory to select a computer-generated signature from a variety of fonts and styles - is an electronic signature under eIDAS.